Developer-Kabir/product-analysis/README.md

 # Gelaxy Car Review

-This project is about car review site[Live Link](https://gelaxy-car-review.netlify.app//).
+This project is about car review site Click [Gelaxy Car Review](https://gelaxy-car-review.netlify.app//)to visit this site .

 ## About this Project